RotherOSS/otobo/README.md

 What is OTOBO?
 ===================================
-OTOBO is one of the most flexible web-based ticketing systems used for Customer Service, Help Desk, IT Service Management based on the ((OTRS)) Community Edition.
+OTOBO is one of the most flexible web-based ticketing systems used for Customer Service, Help Desk, and IT Service Management based on the ((OTRS)) Community Edition.
 With a fast implementation and easy customization to your needs it helps you reducing costs and increasing the efficiency and transparency